gtarabat/korali-compute-fest-2022/python/examples/predatorprey/README.md

 The evolution of two populations of predator and prey can be modelled with the [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations).

-In this example we estimate the parameter of the LV-model with different approaches and solvers.
+In this example we estimate the parameter (a,b,c,d) of the LV-model with different approaches and solvers.